Weighted Blankets: Do They Work, and Who Could Benefit From Using One?

-Why would adding a little bit of extra weight to your blanket help you doze off and sleep more soundly?
-Turns out there's some pretty compelling research behind it.
-Here's a look at why weighted blankets work, and what you should know before buying one.
+Why would adding a little bit of extra weight to your blanket help you doze off and get a good night's sleep?
+Let's explore what exactly weighted blankets are and some of their individual benefits.

 What are weighted blankets?

 A weighted blanket (also known as a "gravity blanket") is exactly what the name suggests: a heavy blanket with a certain type of "fill" to add weight.